syncfusion/blazor-docs/src/charts/chart/chart-types/stack-bar.md

 ## 100% Stacked

 Shows the relative percentage of multiple data series in stacked bars.
 The cumulative proportion of each stacked bar always totals 100%.
-To render a 100% stacked bar series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `StackingBar100`.
+To render a [`100% stacked bar`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/100-stacked-bar-chart) series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `StackingBar100`.

 {% aspTab template="chart/series/bar-charts/100%stackedbar", sourceFiles="stackedbar100.razor" %}

 {% endaspTab %}

+**New Note:** You can also explore our [`Blazor 100% Stacked Bar Chart`](https://blazor.syncfusion.com/demos/chart/percent-stacked-bar?theme=bootstrap4) Example to knows how to render and configure the 100% stacking bar type chart.

 ## Stacking Group